GuangzheWen/web-softwaretools-plain/report/Background.md

 - Complete essentail API and fix bug of operations that return inconsistent results
 - Develop a relevant and improved graphical user-interface for users
 - Demonstrate the website is satisfactory and attractive
+- Engage in group work to get skills how to build a user-friendly website with group practice.

 ## Checklist